waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `water`: Requires Surf to traverse.

 ## B. Puzzle Mechanics
-- **Boulder Pushing (Verified as of Turn 136490):**
-  - **Vertical Push:** Pushing a boulder vertically (Up/Down) moves the boulder but does NOT move the player.
-  - **Horizontal Push (Adjacent):** Pushing a boulder horizontally (Left/Right) while standing next to it moves the boulder one tile but does NOT move the player.
-  - **Horizontal Push (Remote):** Pushing a boulder horizontally from one tile away moves the boulder one tile AND moves the player into the boulder's now-vacant previous space.
+- **Boulder Pushing (Verified):** The exact mechanics depend on the direction and player's position relative to the boulder.
+The behavior is inconsistent and must be tested in each new puzzle.
-- **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.
+  - Pushing a boulder onto an item collects the item and moves the boulder into that space.
 - `boulder_switch`: A floor switch that must have a boulder pushed onto it.
 - `boulder_barrier`: An impassable wall.
 Its state (open/closed) is controlled by a corresponding `boulder_switch`.
 State does not update until visible on-screen.
 - `cleared_boulder_barrier`: Acts as ground.
 Can sometimes function as a one-way ramp up from `ground` to `elevated_ground`.